highball-fedi/highball/CONTRIBUTING.md

 They should be always `Name: Type`.

+## Class

+Fields should be declared before methods.

 ## Procedure/Function

 Always put `(` and `)`, even if they don't take any arguments.